higty/higlabo/README.md

 ## HigLabo.OpenAI
 2025-03-14 Support Responses API endpoint, and web search, file search and more.

-※Breaking change
+※Breaking change.
 The endpoint of ChatCompletions are all changed to ChatCompletionCreate.
 Please see latest sample code. https://github.com/higty/higlabo/blob/master/Net9/HigLabo.OpenAI.SampleConsoleApp/OpenAIPlayground.cs

 2025-01-22 updated.
 Support .NET9.